IN THIS ISSUE

 Please plan your schedule accordingly.
 For full scholarship retention standards, please see p.
 80 in the 2009-2010 Student Handbook.

 If you received grades of I (incomplete) for any courses from the fall semester, you are expected to make the work up as quickly as possible.
 The amount of time allowed by a professor for making up an incomplete should be consistent with the length of the your absence(s) in the fall semester.
-The latest deadline by which work must be completed and grades reported is Friday, March 25.
-Petitions for extensions may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (including a letter from the professor) has been submitted prior to March 25.
+The latest deadline by which work must be completed and grades reported is Friday, March 25. may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (including a letter from the professor) has been submitted prior to March 25.
 Incompletes not completed by the deadline and for which no extension has been approved, will be converted to F grades.

 If you are dissatisfied with a grade that you received in an earlier course, you may choose to repeat that course.
 If you use the Course Repeat Option, the first grade will remain visible on the transcript, but will be removed from the calculation of your cumulative grade point average and from the semester in which the grade was first earned.
 The second grade will then be used for calculation into the cumulative grade point average and the semester in which it was earned.